SFDC-Assets/LWRLowBandwidthLWCs/README.md

 });
 ```

 These same steps can be repeated for modifying the contact list view fields.
+A future release of this package will aim to solve this issue with a list view parameter on the components config screen.

 ## Deploy this package